openml/openml-python/doc/contributing.rst

 `here <https://openml.github.io/OpenML/>`_.

 Various `examples <https://openml.github.io/openml-python/develop/examples/index.html>`_
-can show how OpenML works in
+can show how OpenML-Python works in practice.
-practice.
 Moreover `this example <https://openml.github.io/openml-python/develop/examples/ flows_and_runs_tutorial.html>`_
-shows how scikit-learn currently works with OpenMl as an extension.
+shows how scikit-learn currently works with OpenML-Python as an extension.
 The `sklearn extension <https://github.com/openml/openml-python/tree/develop/openml/extensions>`_ packaged with the `openml-python <https://github.com/openml/openml-python>`_ repository can be used as a template/benchmark to build the extension.